 - although several scientific sources assert that CO2 has no real effect on global temperature, these notes calculate the effects of CO2 as presented in data from climate activists: they find that the impact of rising CO2 concentrations on global warming is even at its greatest extent to be pretty well insignificant.

-- a concentration of atmospheric CO2 < 200 ppmv equivalent to ~77% of CO2’s Greenhouse effectiveness is essential to maintain plant life and thus to maintain all life on earth.
+- below a concentration of atmospheric CO2 < 200 ppmv, equivalent to ~77% of CO2’s Greenhouse effectiveness, plants struggle to survive and so around that level is essential to maintain photosynthesis and thus to susttain all life on earth.

-- at the current level of ~400 ppmv, just twice the level needed for planetary survival, only ~13% of the effectiveness of CO2 as a Greenhouse gas remains.
+- at the current level of ~400 ppmv, just twice the level needed for planetary survival. at the ~400 ppmv level only ~13% of the effectiveness of CO2 as a Greenhouse gas now remains.

 - increasing CO2 in the atmosphere can only lead to very limited further warming and certainly not to any catastrophic and dangerous temperature increase.